HackOverflow404/Portfolio/README.md

 ---

 ## Deployment
-This site is deployed using Vercel, with automatic deployments on every push to main.
+This site is deployed using GitHub Pages (previously using Vercel), with automatic deployments on every push to the main branch.

 ---